 What we now know as the Ministry of Public Utilities first came into being through the Public Utilities Commission Act, No. 15 of 1966 which came into focus on 1st August, 1966.
 The Ministry of Public Utilities has gone from being responsible for Harbours and Wharves, Public Transport, Civil Aviation and the Government Printery, to…

-With over 30 years’ experience in development planning, Beverly Khan is currently the Deputy Permanent Secretary (Ag.) in the Ministry of Public Utilities.
+Ms. Arlene Collis has over 30 years of public service experience, she is currently the Deputy Permanent Secretary (Ag.) in the Ministry of Public Utilities.

 To become an organization dedicated to excellence in the delivery of public utilities services for the sustainability of our country and an improved quality of life for all citizens .